The Easiest Way

 There are no gib walls, no fluffy insulation, no timber frames or trusses.
 Timber for only decks and piles.

-Steel bearers are all pre-cut and pre-drilled for all your pipes and cables.
+Steel bearers are all pre-cut and pre-drilled (drill your own holes for your pipes and cables)

 The wall panels are individually numbered and already have all the holes for electricity and plumbing.